Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 - **Required**
 - Declares the unique identifier of a specific card.
 You must not have multiple cards with the same name, otherwise the game behavior could be unpredictable.
 - The properties/attributes/effects pertaining to that card are to all be contained within curly braces `{}` after this is declared.
+Please use line breaks and indentation spaces to keep the properties visually grouped together.

 Usage:

+    card("My Card") {
+        // card properties
+    }
+    // or also acceptable
     card("My Card")
+    {
-    // or
+        // card properties
-    card('My Card')
+    }

 ###`flavor`